Neuro-Logical/speech/Multilingual_evaluation_interpretable_biomarkers/README.md

 ## Experimental Pipeline

-The experimental pipeline followed in our papar goes as follow:
+The experimental pipeline followed in our papar goes as follows:

 1) Data pre-processing